abe-winter/pg13-py/README.md

 pg13 is a simple SQL-modeling package with simple priorities:
 * basic support for multi-tenancy
-* built-in mocking
+* built-in mocking **at the SQL level**

 The advantage of built-in mocking is that your tests run without any external dependencies so they're fast and repeatable, parallelizable if you want. (big test-suites that used to chat with your DB for ten minutes can run in seconds now).
+Mocking at the SQL level (instead of just the model object) means that your app code can 'talk past' the model layer where needed and still be testable.

-The disadvantage is that the mocking engine may not act the same as your database.
+A disadvantage of built-in mocking is that the mocking engine may not act the same as your database.
 A lot of SQL features aren't supported.

-The 'pg' doesn't stand for postgres (although postgres is the only platform it's ever been tested on).
-It's PG-13 like the movie rating (parental guidance suggested).
-You know how `requests` is 'http for humans'?
-This is 'orm for adults'.

 ## examples